The Epic Andean Experience Trek

 Our exciting four-day trek from Lares to Machu Picchu offers a magical and breathtaking experience that you’ll never forget!
 It’s a wonderful option for those who want to enjoy an off-the-beaten-path trek and see incredible scenery while in great company.

-Along the trail, you’ll find rivers, lakes, waterfalls, and awe-inspiring views of snow-capped peaks of the Andes mountain range.
+Along the trail, you’ll find rivers, lakes, waterfalls, and awe-inspiring views of the Andes mountain range's snow-capped peaks.
 If you’re interested in Andean Culture, this trail is the perfect choice.
 You’ll get to visit various countryside communities where they raise sheep, llamas, and alpacas and get up close and personal with the communities.

 - Before You Go

 Our Classic Lares Trek is the perfect option for those who want to escape large crowds, hike among stunning scenery, and witness rural Andean life up close.
 You can choose this trek whether you travel alone, with a partner, or in a group.

 The path is intense but not as extreme as others.
 Along the way, rivers will roar by your side, and impressive waterfalls will appear in front of you, catching you by surprise and helping you relax along the rushing waters.
 You’ll also see teardrop ponds of different colors: blue, green, and turquoise.

 You’ll stop off at different small communities and share some special moments with the people who live there.
 You’ll get to learn some of their customs and traditions and witness how they live off the land in these rural parts of the world.